Hahei Beach in the Coromandel

 Rotorua sits within the Pacific Ring of Fire where most of the world’s volcanic eruptions and earthquakes occur.
 As a result, the city boasts several geothermal parks where you can experience otherworldly landscapes, boiling lakes, bubbling mud pools and hot springs.

 You normally need to pay to access these parks, but there is one free option.
 A 5-minute walk north of the Rotorua city centre will take you to Kuirau Park, the only free public geothermal park in New Zealand.
-Once you finish exploring unique landscapes, relax in one of the city’s thermal spas.

 Walk the Tongariro Alpine Crossing